site15/my-dashboard/web/UI_KIT_DOCUMENTATION.md

 # UI Kit Documentation

 This document describes the UI components and styling guidelines for the dashboard application.
 All components follow a flat design aesthetic with long shadows and rounded corners.
+The UI Kit includes themed components that adapt to light/dark modes and customizable color schemes.

 ## Design Principles